Test-Optional Colleges Not Requiring SAT or ACT Scores

 While not required, you may benefit from taking entrance exams and submitting your scores.
 For example, competitive schools may offer priority admission to applicants with high scores.
 You should consider taking these exams and submitting your scores if you perform well.

-Test-Flexible Colleges
+2. Test-Flexible Colleges

 Test-flexible colleges follow policies that are similar to test-optional schools.
-These institutions don't require you to take the ACT or SAT, but they allow you to submit your test scores.
+These institutions don’t require you to take the ACT or SAT, but they encourage you to submit your test scores.
 Like test-optional colleges, you should only submit your scores to test-flexible colleges if they enhance your application.

 Some test-flexible schools accept the International Baccalaureate (IB) or Advanced Placement (AP) exam scores.
 There is no standardized definition of a test-flexible college.
 You can contact your prospective schools to learn about the exact qualifications.